-When readers see the names Mark Twain or Dan De Quille, fake news may not be the first thing that comes to mind.
-But these legendary journalists were some of the original fake news writers in Nevada’s early years.
-Frontier Fake News puts a spotlight on the hoaxes, feuds, pranks, outright lies, and other literary devices utilized by a number of the Silver State’s frontier newsmen during the mid-19th and early 20th centuries.
+When readers see the names Mark Twain and Dan De Quille, fake news may not be the first thing that comes to mind.
+But these legendary journalists were some of the original, and most prolific, fake news writers in the early years of Nevada’s history.
+Frontier Fake News puts a spotlight on the hoaxes, feuds, pranks, outright lies, witty writing, and other literary devices utilized by a number of the Silver State’s frontier newsmen from the mid-nineteenth through the early twentieth centuries.
+Often known collectively as the Sagebrush School, these journalists were opinionated, talented, and individualistic.

 “Rich Moreno’s inviting, graceful writing combined with an intriguing topic, central to the western experience, is a welcome addition to regional literature.
 Frontier Fake News is a delightful book.”